GowthamGowthamS/Task/README.md

 ✅ Checks if the file exists using os.path.exists()
 ✅ Prevents errors when reading missing files
 ✅ Great for beginners to learn basic file handling in Python

+# Python internship project

+I recently wrote a simple Python program to create an interactive multiple-choice quiz.
+It asks 10 shuffled questions with options, collects user input, and displays the final score.

+✨ Key features:

+10 MCQ questions (mixed topics: Python basics, general knowledge)

+Random question order on every run (using random.shuffle)

+User-friendly input and score display

+This project helped me practice:

+Python lists and tuples

+Loops and conditional statements

+Randomization in Python